MG Software.

 FeatureCursorVS Code

-AI integrationBuilt-in - chat, autocomplete, Composer agent, codebase indexingVia extensions - install Copilot, Codeium, or other AI extensions separately
+AI integrationBuilt into every layer: chat, autocomplete, Composer agent, codebase indexing, and background agentsVia extensions: install Copilot, Codeium, or other AI extensions separately and configure individually

-PerformanceSlightly heavier due to AI indexing and background processesLighter and faster for pure code editing without AI features
+PerformanceSlightly heavier due to AI indexing and background processes, noticeable on larger projectsLighter and faster for pure code editing without AI features, lower memory usage overall

-UpdatesFollows VS Code releases with some delay, plus own AI updatesMonthly updates directly from Microsoft
+UpdatesFollows VS Code releases with a delay of days to weeks, plus own weekly AI updatesMonthly updates directly from Microsoft with new features and security patches

 When to choose which?